How A Reverse Mortgage Loan Can Work in a Divorce

 Joseph and Margaret* are both 62 and planning to get a divorce.
 Margaret would like Joseph to sell their house to get enough cash out of the separation to purchase another home.
 Neither wants a mortgage payment from losing the other’s income.
 They currently have a $600,000 paid-off house.
 Joseph plans to continue to live in his current home while Margaret intends to move into a new home.

 A reverse mortgage would allow Joseph to continue to live in his current $600,000 home and Margaret to purchase a new $600,000 home.

-Joseph Does A Cash-Out Refinance With A Reverse Mortgage And Takes Out $300,000 For Margaret.
+Joseph Does a Cash-Out Refinance With A Reverse Mortgage And Takes Out $300,000 For Margaret.

-Norm has no monthly mortgage payments; he must still pay taxes and insurance and maintain the home.
+Joseph has no monthly mortgage payments; he must still pay taxes and insurance and maintain the home.